botheredbybees/learnonline.cc/README.md

 I was previously the developer of NTISthis, a website that leveraged AQTF qualifications to generate assessment templates for vocational education.
 While NTISthis provided valuable tools for educators, the operational costs became unsustainable, leading me to discontinue the service.

-Now, with LearnOnline.cc, I'm experimenting with vibe programming using a mix of tools and AI assistants These include notbooklm, clive, roo, Copilot, Claude, and Cline.
-I hope to find what best fits my workflow.
-Meanwhile, the codebase may appear a bit chaotic at times, reflecting this experimental process.
+Now, with LearnOnline.cc, I'm experimenting with a more flexible and exploratory approach — what's' called "vibe programming".
+I'm using a mix of tools and AI assistants, including notbooklm, clive, roo, Copilot, Claude, and cline, to find what best fits my workflow.
+As a result, the codebase may appear a bit chaotic at times, reflecting this experimental process.

 ## Setup